Upper administration filling shifts at county jail due to staff shortage

 Easter said it’s a team effort and staff remains at a crisis level.

 “When we don’t have enough staff, then inmates sense that.
 They become scared.
 They start arming themselves with shanks.
 We have more fights.
-Those types of things, and last night, when I was working in there, we had a couple of major fights in there,” said Sheriff Easter.
+Those types of things, and last night, when I was working in there, we had a couple of major fights in there,” Sheriff Easter said.

 With safety a concern, staff has shut down a jail pod and might have to downsize more.
-With overtime hours and having to house inmates elsewhere, the sheriff said the budget is strained.
+The sheriff said the budget is strained due to overtime hours and having to house inmates elsewhere.

-“When you’re 100 down and then 20 down out of the commission side, there is no budget savings because any part of the personnel cost budget savings that we have is being sucked up in over time, and we’re getting to the point where we could outspend our budget based on overtime,” said Sheriff Easter.
+“When you’re 100 down and then 20 down out of the commission side, there is no budget savings because any part of the personnel cost budget savings that we have is being sucked up in over time, and we’re getting to the point where we could outspend our budget based on overtime,” Sheriff Easter said.

 Easter said the pay for employees remains lower than smaller law enforcement agencies in the county.